latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

 ## 4. Manage installation for third-party dependencies

-Latch uses Dockerfiles for dependencies management, which allow you to define the computing environment that your task will execute in.
+Under the hood, latch uses Dockerfiles for dependencies management, which allow you to define the computing environment that your task will execute in.

 There's no need to create your Dockerfile from scratch as one is already provided when you initialized your workflow.